 All animals respond to color, and humans are no exception.
 We expect certain foods and flavors to match specific colors.
-Consumers are also expecting to know more about where those colors come from - either naturally occurring or synthetic.
+Consumers expect to know more about where those colors come from - either naturally occurring or synthetic.

 It’s no surprise that as consumers clamor for more information about the origins of their food, they’re hoping to find that it’s more natural and organic than artificial.

-Rising health consciousness and the inclination toward environment-friendly products drive the demand for naturally grown food products and ingredients across the globe.
+Rising health consciousness and the inclination toward environment-friendly products drive the demand for naturally grown food products and ingredients worldwide.
 Customer pressure means big business for the natural food colors market.
-The natural food colors market is predicted to grow to $3.2 billion by 2027, at a compound annual growth rate of 8.4% from 2019 to 2027.
+Experts predict the natural food colors market will grow to $3.2 billion by 2027, at a compound annual growth rate of 8.4% from 2019 to 2027.